ariaduan/info-len/README.md

 # A Further Study on "Word lengths are optimized for efficient communication"
-Code for [Word lengths are optimized for efficient communication](http://www.pnas.org/content/108/9/3526.short) reproduction(ngram) and replication(RNN).
+Codes for [Word lengths are optimized for efficient communication](http://www.pnas.org/content/108/9/3526.short) reproduction(ngram) and replication(RNN).
 The code is written in Python.

 ## Introduction